 Commercial airlines are exempt from paying aviation fuel excise taxes.
 Additionally, a refund of up to 50 percent may be claimed for excise taxes paid on aviation fuels purchased in Colorado and used to operate a state licensed agricultural applicator aircraft.
 The aircraft must use a private landing facility committed exclusively to agricultural applications.4

 The Division of Aeronautics and the Colorado Aeronautical Board were created in 1989 within the Colorado Department of Transportation to support, develop, and maintain the Colorado aviation system using tax revenue from the sale of aviation fuel.
 The Colorado Department of Revenue compiles monthly reports on the amount of aviation gas and jet fuel sold at public-use airports and reports this information to the Division of Aeronautics.
 The division uses this information to reimburse airports each month based on fuel tax collections at these airports.
 Reimbursements are equal to revenue from the first 4¢ per gallon tax collected on aviation gas and jet fuel, and 65 percent of the amount collected from the 2.9 percent jet fuel sales tax.
 The remaining revenue, including revenue from the remaining 2¢ per gallon excise tax on the sale of aviation gas and 35 percent of the 2.9 percent sales tax, are used to fund the Division of Aeronautics and a grant program administered by the Colorado Aeronautical Board.
-In FY 2018-19, about $21.8 million was reimbursed to Colorado airports and $6.5 million was allocated in discretionary grants.

 For noncommercial operations, the federal excise tax is 19.4¢ per gallon on aviation gasoline and 21.9¢ per gallon on jet fuel.
 For commercial operations, the federal excise tax rate for jet fuel is 4.4¢ per gallon.